Take a picture

 Wild dogs in Africa, how does FFI help them?

-Fauna & Flora International (FFI) supports wild dog conservation in a variety of countries, including Kenya's Ol Pejeta Conservancy, which has had remarkable success in recent years.
-Wildlife corridors have been opened to link wild dogs to nearby protected areas to minimize human contact.
+Fauna & Flora International (FFI) supports wild dog conservation in a variety of countries, including Kenya's Ol Pejeta Conservancy , which has had remarkable success in recent years.
+Wildlife corridors have been opened to link wild dogs to neighbouring protected areas to minimise contact with humans.
 The strategic deployment of fencing has reduced the risk of wild dog packs encroaching on community land and feeding on domestic livestock.
 Ol Pejeta has also employed teams of veterinarians, who help wild dogs recover from disease.

 Sumatran Tigers, how does FFI help them?